 - Use good personal hygiene.

-Seek urgent medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.
+Seek urgent medical attention if you suspect food poisoning, have a fever or suffer from diarrhoea.

 There have been reports of drug use causing psychotic episodes and hospitalisation.
 If you use drugs in Vietnam, you face possible health and legal consequences.
 See

 The standard of medical facilities and care varies.

 Foreign private medical clinics are available in Hanoi, Ho Chi Minh City, Vung Tau and Da Nang but may not meet Australian standards.

 Medical facilities and care at most public hospitals, especially outside Hanoi and Ho Chi Minh City, are poor.
 Medical evacuation to a major centre may be required for even relatively minor operations.

 Doctors and hospitals expect payment before providing medical services, including for emergency care.
-Some hospitals may liaise with travel insurance companies for payment, others may require upfront payment before commencing treatment.
+Some hospitals may liaise with travel insurance companies for payment, others may require upfront payment before giving treatment.

-If you become seriously ill or injured, you may need to be evacuated to a destination with the required facilities.
+If you become seriously ill or injured, you may need to be evacuated.
 Air evacuations, often to Bangkok or Singapore, are very expensive.